adrybakov/rad-tools/docs/source/user_guide/tb2j_refractor.rst

 ``tb2j_refractor.py``
 *********************

-Script for visualisation of TB2J results.
+Script for extracting of template-based model from TB2J results.